perrygeo/lambda-rasterio/README.md

 ## potential next steps

 There's still parts about this that make me cringe.
 Testing locally is different than running on Lambda.
 Debugging is a pain.
 Uploading a 65+ MB zipfile for every change in your python file is glaringly inefficient.
 It might be possible to ditch the linux container if you manually downloaded all your wheel-based python modules unzipped them in the right place.
+Or have pip do it for you.
+Building the zip file on continuous integration and uploading directly to s3 would be neat.
 Lots to explore.